zhhhhhhhy/MASArena/docs/aflow_optimize.md

 ## Introduction

 AFlowOptimizer is a core component of the MASArena framework for automated optimization of multi-agent workflows.
-It leverages LLM-driven evolutionary optimization to automatically modify and evaluate workflow code (such as `graph.py` and `prompt.py`), aiming to improve performance on a specified benchmark.
+It leverages LLM-driven evolutionary optimization to automatically modify and evaluate workflow code, aiming to improve performance on a specified benchmark.

 AFlow supports multi-round iterative optimization.
 In each round, it generates new workflow variants based on historical performance, validates them on evaluation sets, and selects the best-performing solution.
+The final optimized agent is then evaluated using the standard `BenchmarkRunner`, ensuring consistent metrics and enabling access to visualization and failure analysis tools.

 ---